-Past decades have witnessed a rapid growth of the automobile industry and its economic and societal impacts continue to expand.
+AST decades have witnessed a rapid growth of the automobile industry and its economic and societal impacts continue to expand.
 With the rapid development in electronics and communications, vehicles will be able to communicate with each other, forming a large communication network, i.e., vehicular networks [1].
-In addition, the upcoming era of autonomous vehicles means that vehicles will soon not only act as a simple means of transportation but also become moving entertainment centers where passengers are able to entertain themselves while traveling in the car [2], transferring the vehicular network to content-centric, e.g., streaming videos.
-On the other hand, different from general mobile networks, a peculiarity of vehicular networks is high-speed mobility.
-As fast-moving objects, vehicular users consequently experience short intermittent connectivity with roadside units (RSUs) more frequently than ordinary mobile users [3], [4].
-Such frequent link re-connections due to vehicles' high-mobility means that vehicles may not be able to finish consuming the content before leaving the connected RSU, meaning that they have to re-establish the connection to the remote server for the remaining parts at a drastically reduced data rate [4], [5].
-This is the main factor that causes intermittent content transmissions and a degraded quality of experience (QoE) [6].
+In addition, the upcoming era of autonomous vehicles means that vehicles will soon not only act as a simple means of transportation but also become moving entertainment centers where passengers are able to entertain themselves while traveling in the car [2].
+However, on the other hand, this tendency also poses challenges.
+Content providers are facing unprecedented pressure on the quality of service (QoS) because of the link capacity and stability issues of general wireless networks [3], [4].
+Another challenge of vehicular networks is their rapidly changing and dynamic nature.
+As fast-moving objects, vehicular users consequently experience short intermittent connectivity with roadside units (RSUs) more frequently than ordinary mobile users.
+This again is a factor giving rise to a degraded quality of experience (QoE).
+To improve QoS and QoE, caching has been a practical way applied by content providers to bring content closer to end users so that vehicles can fetch data from the nearest distributed server [5].